exercism/fsharp/exercises/grade-school/README.md

 ## Hints
 For this exercise the following F# feature comes in handy:
 - The [Map](https://en.wikibooks.org/wiki/F_Sharp_Programming/Sets_and_Maps#Maps) type associates keys with values.
 It is very similar to .NET's `Dictionary<TKey, TValue>` type, but with one major difference: `Map` is [immutable](https://fsharpforfunandprofit.com/posts/correctness-immutability/).
+- A [type abbreviation](https://fsharpforfunandprofit.com/posts/type-abbreviations/) is used to create a descriptive alias for a more complex type.

+## Running the tests

+To run the tests, run the command `dotnet test` from within the exercise directory.

+## Further information

+For more detailed information about the F# track, including how to get help if you're having trouble, please visit the exercism.io [F# language page](http://exercism.io/languages/fsharp/resources).

 ## Source